markbooth5457/BillSplit/README.md

 # BillSplit
-Based partly on #twostraws and partly on WWDC19 video
+Based partly on @twostraws and partly on WWDC19 video

 A Watch app using the digital crown to enter the variables